BrunoComitre/python-resource-inventory/README.md

 - [Curio](https://github.com/dabeaz/curio) - Curio is a coroutine-based library for concurrent Python systems programming.
 It provides standard programming abstractions such as as tasks, sockets, files, locks, and queues.
 - [TurboGears 2](https://robotframework.org/) - Automation Testing.
 - [ROBOT](https://turbogears.org/) - The Web Framework that scales with you.
+- [Flask-Meld](https://github.com/mikeabrahamsen/Flask-Meld) - Meld is a framework for Flask to meld your frontend and backend code.

 [GO TO INDEX](#index)